oxfordcontrol/clarabel-r/README.md

 remotes::install_github("bnaras/clarabel")
 ```

-The above code assumes availabiliy of the Cargo/Rust infrastructure
+The above code assumes availability of the Cargo/Rust infrastructure
 and R compilation tools to install from source, all freely available.

 Examples code to run (for now) may be found